Boating Under the Influence (BUI)

 BUI enforcement officers in Hillsborough County are often forced to make difficult judgment calls when determining whether the operator of the boat is under the influence of alcohol or drugs.
 Even under the best of conditions, well trained and experienced BUI officers can make serious mistakes.

 BUI cases usually involve officers from the Florida Fish and Wildlife Commission.
-We are familiar with their tactics including the Seated Battery of Field Sobriety Exercises used during BUI investigations.
+We are familiar with the tactics they used during a BUI investigation including the administration of the Seated Battery of Field Sobriety Exercises.
+The marine unit for the Hillsborough County Sheriff's Office is also involved in watercraft crash investigations and BUI arrests, especially during the annual re-enactment of Tampa's historic pirate invasion, the Gasparilla Flotilla.

 Attorney for BUI Prosecutions in Tampa, FL

-If you have been arrested for BUI or boating under the influence of alcohol or drugs in Hillsborough County, Florida, contact an experienced Tampa DUI Attorney to discuss your case.
+If you have been arrested for BUI or boating under the influence of alcohol or drugs in Hillsborough County, Florida, contact an experienced DUI attorney in Tampa, FL, to discuss your case.

 Call to find out more about the charges pending against you, ways to avoid the typical penalties and the most effective ways to fight the charges for an outright dismissal.